 The country is also the second-largest producer of tea in the Asia-Pacific region, after China.
-While, among the southern states of the country, Tamil Nadu is the highest producer of tea and of course also consumes it a lot, thanks to the many tea-shops and coffee-bars dotted across the state.
+While, among the southern states of the country, Tamil Nadu is the highest producer of tea and of course also consumes it a lot, thanks to the many tea-shops and coffee-bars dotting the state.

-But without the inimitable Indian cookies and boisterous tea-kadai patrons, this success story of India’s many teas would remain incomplete.
+However, without the inimitable Indian cookies or butter biscuits and boisterous tea-kadai patrons, the success story of India’s many teas would remain incomplete.

 All about delicious butter cookies and the tea-kadai saga